rzzzwilson/Random-Stuff/MatrixFind/README.rst

 1. The sub-matrix defined by the (0,0) and current element corners.
 This sub-matrix cannot contain the required value because the maximum values must occur in the right or bottom edges, and they are all less than the required value.
-2. All elements to the right and below the element containing the value greateer than the required value.
+2. All elements to the right and below the element containing the value greater than the required value.
 Since the top-left element of that sub-matrix is greater than required, *all* elements must be greater than required.
 3. The sub-matrix above and to the right of the current element may contain the required value.